aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 For the index parameters, when the index is greater than or equal to 0, it specifies an index from the beginning with 0 being the first element.
 When the index is less than 0, it specifies an index from the end with -1 being the last element.

 Also, note that characterIndex currently can only specify 0 to move to the beginning of the cell or -1 to move to the end of the cell.
-The following code example shows how to move a cursor position to the specified table cell.
+The following code example demonstrates how to move a cursor position to the specified table cell.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToTableCell/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToTableCell-1.java" >}}

 ### Moving to a Bookmark

 Bookmarks are used frequently to mark particular places in the document where new elements are to be inserted.
 To move to a bookmark, use [DocumentBuilder.moveToBookmark](http://www.aspose.com/api/java/words/com.aspose.words/classes/documentbuilder/methods/moveToBookmark\(java.lang.String\)/).
 This method has two overloads.
 The simplest one accepts nothing but the name of the bookmark where the cursor is to be moved.
-The following code example shows how to move a cursor position to a bookmark.
+The following code example demonstrates how to move a cursor position to a bookmark.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToBookmark/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToBookmark-1.java" >}}